How to Write an Amazing LinkedIn Recommendation in 2023 (with Examples)

 LinkedIn Recommendation Examples

 Becky is that standout mentor everyone needs in their corner!
-I’m happy to report that during the time we worked together at Stark Industries, Becky helped me rapidly advance in my career.
+I’m happy to report that when we worked together at Stark Industries, Becky helped me rapidly advance in my career.
 Her ability to get the best out of people through her management style is one of the key reasons I am where I am today.
 Becky is the ultimate mentor and would be an asset to anyone looking to grow in their career!

 What other ways can I use LinkedIn?